 - high flow: signal void

 - enhancement following gadolinium administration

-Venography, only performed during endovascular treatment, will demonstrate
+Venography, only performed during endovascular treatment, may demonstrate

-- may show retrograde flow of contrast towards the scrotum
+- retrograde flow of contrast towards the scrotum

 Treatment and prognosis

-A right-sided varicocele only is an uncommon finding, and if found, should prompt an evaluation of the retroperitoneum to exclude a mass obstructing the downstream testicular vein.
+A unilateral right-sided varicocoele is an uncommon finding, and if found, should prompt an evaluation of the retroperitoneum to exclude a mass obstructing the downstream testicular vein.

 - 1. Woodward PJ, Schwab CM, Sesterhenn IA.
 From the archives of the AFIP: extratesticular scrotal masses: radiologic-pathologic correlation.
 Radiographics.
 23 (1): 215-40. doi:10.1148/rg.231025133 - Pubmed citation

 - 2. Bhosale PR, Patnana M, Viswanathan C et-al. The inguinal canal: anatomy and imaging features of common and uncommon masses.
 Radiographics.
 28 (3): 819-35. doi:10.1148/rg.283075110 - Pubmed citation